ingusjan/mcsrvstat-discord/README.md

 ## Database

-The bot uses a simple JSON database stored in the `data/database.json` file to track:
+The bot uses MongoDB to store:

-- Player activity (when each player was last seen online)
+- Player activity data (when each player was last seen online)
 - The ID of the last status message for persistence across restarts

-No configuration is needed for the database as it's automatically created and managed.
+MongoDB provides better reliability, scalability, and performance compared to the previous JSON file storage.
+You can use a local MongoDB instance or a cloud-hosted solution like MongoDB Atlas for better reliability.

 ## Updating